jedwards1211/metacave/README.md

 ### Individual unit overrides

-Anywhere you put a quantity with default units, you can instead override the default unit by entering an array like this:
+Anywhere (_anywhere_!) you put a quantity with default units, you can instead override the default unit by entering an array like this:

 ```